alphagov/govuk-design-system/src/components/tag/index.md

 ## Research on this component

-In [February 2026] we updated the Tag component as part of colour changes to the GOV.UK brand.
+In February 2026 we updated the Tag component as part of colour changes to the GOV.UK brand.
 As part of this work, we also improved colour contrast and text legibility.

-We found the proposed brand colours would not meet minimum contrast requirements, so we made small changes to the colours and design.
+We found the proposed colours would not meet minimum contrast requirements, so we made small changes to the colours and design.
+We improved contrast by using lighter background colours for most colours.

-To improve contrast, we:

-- used a lighter background, using the 80% tint of each colour
-- added a 1px border, using the 50% shade of each colour

 To make the tags easier to read, we added more padding to the top and bottom.